-I’m about to give you not one, not two, but THREE singe-serving protein cheesecake recipes.
+This article here is about to drop not one, not two but THREE singe-serving protein cheesecake recipes!
 The first is more of a blueprint in the sense that there’s no formula attached, no recipe per se – just a framework.
-It’s designed for those of you who, like me, like playing with food and taking chances.
+It’s designed for those of you who like playing with food and taking chances.
 The second recipe is a more traditional recipe and the third is a combination of a freestyle approach with a traditional recipe attached to it.

 If you want the recipe for the cheesecakes in the photo above and don’t care much about understanding the fundamentals of ‘protein cheesecakery,’ scroll on though to Recipe 2!
 But if you want to find out more, check out the whole post.